-To overcome these challenges, optimization methods that employ quantum principles have emerged as promising alternatives.
-In particular, Quantum-Inspired Evolutionary Optimization (QIEO) techniques combine classical evolutionary strategies with computational structures inspired by quantum mechanics, most notably the concepts of quantum superposition and rotation gates \cite{kumar2024qieo}.
-In QIEO, each design variable is encoded using a probabilistic representation called a Q-bit, which maintains a probability amplitude for both binary states \cite{zhang2011quantum}.
-The system evolves by applying quantum-inspired rotation operations that guide the search toward optimal configurations based on fitness evaluations.
-This probabilistic representation facilitates a balance between exploration and exploitation, improving convergence for high-dimensional discrete problems such as those found in magnetic spin lattice design \cite{han2002quantum, rylander2004quantum,zhang2006novel}.
+{To overcome these challenges, optimization methods that employ quantum principles have emerged as promising alternatives.
+In particular, Quantum-Inspired Evolutionary Optimization (QIEO) combines classical evolutionary strategies with computational structures inspired by quantum mechanics, most notably the concepts of quantum superposition and rotation gates \cite{kumar2024qieo}.
+This foundation was built on earlier work by Han and Kim \cite{han2000genetic}, whose Quantum-Inspired Evolutionary Algorithm (QEA) demonstrated that Q-bit representations and quantum gate updates could efficiently navigate discrete optimization landscapes even with small population sizes.
+QEA also highlighted the role of quantum observation in collapsing probabilistic states into deterministic solutions and demonstrated robust performance across several combinatorial problems, including the 0–1 knapsack and flow-shop scheduling problems \cite{QIEOReview}, which motivated subsequent extensions to parallel formulations \cite{han2001parallel}.
+Collectively, these developments established the broader QIEO framework, which has since proven effective for high-dimensional and highly constrained discrete design tasks, such as those found in magnetic spin lattice design \cite{han2002quantum, rylander2004quantum, zhang2006novel}.}